Non-vegetarian food in India

-The diet, non-vegetarianism is the majority human diet in the world (including India).
+Non-vegetarianism is the majority human diet in the world (including India).
 Non-vegetarians are also called omnivores in nutritional science.

 First known use of the term

 According to the Online Etymology Dictionary, the word 'vegetarian' might have started to be used irregularly around 1839.
 The word came into general usage after the formation of the Vegetarian Society in 1847 at Ramsgate (UK).
 According to Merriam Webster, the first known usage of the term nonvegetarian was in 1883.

 Demographics

 Around 91-92% of humans worldwide are non-vegetarian in that they are neither ovo-lacto- vegetarians nor vegans, according to a 2018 survey by Ipsos Mori.
 74% of the world's population "Regularly eat both animal and non-animal products", 14% "Only occasionally eat meat or fish", and 3% "Do not eat meat but do eat fish".
 Only 3% are vegan, i. e. eat no animal products at all.
 The dietary categories in the survey do not map directly onto the Indian definitions of vegetarianism and nonvegetarianism.
 The number of nonvegetarians worldwide under the Indian definition (consumption of other animal products than cows milk, derived products, and honey) lies between 91 and 97%.